Lycus99/MT-FiST/README.md

 We use the ResNet-50 as the backbone pre-trained on ImageNet-1K.

-## Model weights
+## Model weights and .pkl file

-Our model weights can be downloaded in [link](https://drive.google.com/drive/folders/1Wjo1AgDiSPjeysMDdhq5glpQ8qENFLDT?usp=drive_link).
+Our model weights and the .pkl file can be downloaded in [link](https://drive.google.com/drive/folders/1Wjo1AgDiSPjeysMDdhq5glpQ8qENFLDT?usp=drive_link).